ThatBlockyPenguin/EMLI/doc/index.md

 Strings can look like `"this"`, `'this'`, or ``` `this` ```.
 Strings that are quoted with Grave Accents (``` ` ```) are called Multi-line Strings, because they can span multiple lines.
 Strings can be used to specify attributes (`div (class: 'container')`), for example, or to define an import (`#import js '/assets/js/script.js'`), amongst other things.
 When strings are used on their own (`'Hello, World!'`), they output their contents directly to the HTML.

 ### Import Placeholders
 You may have noticed earlier in this doc that the "Hello, World" example used '$bootstrap' as an import URL.
 That's because *import* MetaCodes have placeholders that can be used in place of a lengthy string. `$bootstrap` is simply a short way of requesting the [Bootstrap CSS](https://getbootstrap.com/).
-Currently, Bootstrap is the only available placeholder, with more on their way.
+Currently, there are two placeholders available for CSS and two for JavaScript.

+CSS has `$bootstrap`, which imports Bootstrap CSS 5.0.2, and `$w3css`, which imports w3.css.

+JavaScript has `$bootstrap_bundle`, which imports the minified Bootstrap JavaScript bundle for Bootstrap 5.0.2, and `$jquery`, which imports jQuery 3.6.0.

 ### MetaCodes
 There are more MetaCodes than just `#import`, in fact, there are currently 6!